-How can I appoint a health care agent?
+How do I choose a health care agent?

-All competent adults can appoint a health care agent by signing a form called a health care proxy.
 Talk about choosing an agent with your family and close friends.
 Discuss this form with your agent, doctor or health care professional before signing.
 This will help you understand decisions that may be made for you.
-If you select a doctor to be your health care agent, he or she may have to choose between acting as your agent or as your attending physician.
-A physician cannot do both at the same time.
+If you select a doctor or nurse practitioner to be your health care agent, he or she may have to choose between acting as your agent or as your health care provider.
+A health care provider cannot do both at the same time.